Image 2023 08 08 T03 44 42

 And it really is important, because it's your biggest opportunity to sell yourself to the hiring organisation.

 Let's be honest though, it's nobody's idea of fun.
-If you've already spent hours perfecting your CV or slogging through an employer's 30-page application form (we won't name culprits, but you know who you are...) the last thing you're in the mood for is writing 500 words of chirpy copy about your listening skills.
+If you've already spent hours perfecting your CV or slogging through an employer's 30-page online application (we won't name culprits, but you know who you are...) the last thing you're in the mood for is writing 500 words of chirpy copy about your listening skills.

 So here's the first tip: resist the temptation to dash something off just to get it done.
 It might be the last thing you do but it's often the first thing an employer will read, and first impressions count.
 Unless you're right on deadline, come back to it when you're fresh and able to really think about your responses.